wealdtech/ethdo/docs/usage.md

 #### `create`

 `ethdo wallet create` creates a new wallet with the given parameters.
 Options for creating a wallet include:
-  - `wallet`: the name of the wallet to create (defaults to "primary")
+  - `wallet`: the name of the wallet to create
   - `type`: the type of wallet to create.
 This can be either "nd" for a non-deterministic wallet, where private keys are generated randomly, or "hd" for a hierarchical deterministic wallet, where private keys are generated from a seed and path as per [ERC-2333](https://github.com/CarlBeek/EIPs/blob/bls_path/EIPS/eip-2334.md) (defaults to "nd")
   - `walletpassphrase`: the passphrase for of the wallet.
 This is required for hierarchical deterministic wallets, to protect the seed
   - `seed`: for hierarchical deterministic wallets only, use a pre-defined 24-word [BIP-39 seed phrase](https://en.bitcoin.it/wiki/Seed_phrase) to create the wallet.  **Warning** The same seed can be imported in to multiple wallets, in which case they will generate the same keys.
 Please ensure that only a single wallet is active with any single seed phrase